redstonerodent/continuousEngine/README.md

 `continuous game [-g game] [args ...]`

 In all commands, `args` is passed to the game class.
-Currently the only use is to specify the number of players in `jrap`.
+Currently the only use is to specify the number of players in `jrap` or `trans`.

 ### To start a server